 Piazza: This online discussion board is accessible via a link on Quercus.
-Through Piazza, you can post questions to your classmates and the TAs, even anonymously if you prefer.
+Through Piazza, you can post questions to your classmates and the TAs.
 If you know the answer to someone else's question, feel free to respond, and if the TA agrees, they will mark your answer as correct.
 The board will be actively monitored by a TA and myself on a daily basis, and we will address as many questions as possible each day.
 However, due to the class size, it might not be feasible to address every new question immediately.
 If your question hasn't been answered yet, kindly wait for 48 hours before posting it again.
+More importantly, make sure the title is informative.
+For example, "Lecture 13, Slide 7: Meaning of the alpha parameter? or "PS 4, Problem 2" rather than "Help with lecture" or "Problem Set question."
+Also, specific questions that include relevant images (e.g. relevant screenshots or a scan of your attempt) tend to have the best chances of a helpful answer.